List of Superman & Lois characters: Chrissy Beppo

-Chrissy Beppo (portrayed by Sofia Hasmik; main: seasons 2-present; recurring: season 1) is a journalist and proprietor of the Smallville Gazette who Lois works with.
+Chrissy Beppo (portrayed by Sofia Hasmik; main: seasons 2–4; recurring: season 1) is a journalist and proprietor of the Smallville Gazette who Lois works with.
 By the end of season one, Lois buys half of the Smallville Gazette to keep it from being sold to someone else.

 In season two, Chrissy looks for recruits for the Smallville Gazette as Lois is displeased with some of her choices.
 Due to a podcast causing some of Lois' sources to recant the stories she published like the one on cult leader Ally Alston, Chrissy is persuaded by Lois that they have to prove one of them by looking for Lois' sister Lucy.
 At Ally Allston's event in New Carthage, Chrissy infiltrates it under the alias of Penelope Collins.
 Ally sees through Chrissy's disguise and plays the live footage of Lois and Lucy's argument which puts a strain on Lois and Chrissy's friendship.
 After being fed drugged tea by Ally during a talk with her, Chrissy was put through the Inverse Method where she saw her Bizarro counterpart.
 She later mentioned to Lois about her counterpart being afraid of her father and Ally having supposedly taken over the United States of America on that world.
 After Ally was defeated, Chrissy learns from Lois that Clark is Superman.

 In season three, Chrissy gains Clark as a new employee and finds herself sleeping with Kyle.
+Chrissy later tells Kyle that she is pregnant as Lana, Sarah, Sophie, Lois, and Clark are informed.
+Before the meteor shower, Kyle proposes to Chrissy.

+In season four, Chrissy is visited by her mother when she and Kyle dine with her at Victoria May's where it was mentioned that Chrissy's father could not make it.
+Lois becomes her made of honor.
+After slipping away from the party, Chrissy is confronted on a bench by Lois.
+After a talk with her, Chrissy and Kyle announce that they will postpone their wedding and just have a party.
+She finds that her mother is OK with it.
+Chrissy wanted to sell her share of the Smallvilel Gazette to afford a new house for her and Kyle.
+Lois and Clark offered to help them out while having dinner with them at Victoria May's.
+Chrissy and Kyle later watched Clark Kent's interview with Janet Olsen where he revealed that he was Superman.
+One year later following Lex's defeat, Chrissy, Kyle, and their baby attend the wedding of Lana and John.
+Chrissy is expecting another child.